webknjaz/pypa--gh-action-pypi-publish/README.md

 This GitHub Action [has nothing to do with _building package distributions_].
 Users are responsible for preparing dists for upload by putting them into the `dist/` folder prior to running this Action.
+They are typically expected to do this in a _separate GitHub Actions CI/CD job_ running before the one where they call this action and having restricted privileges.

 > [!IMPORTANT]
 > Since this GitHub Action is docker-based, it can only